 Taking Legal Action Against Your Insurer

 Whether you made your claim against your own insurance company or that of a faulty party, the insurer has a duty to act in good faith and uphold the terms of their policy contract.
 If the insurance company fails to uphold either of these standards, you are entitled to take legal action against them.

 An insurer acts in Bad Faith when it fails to treat you fairly and justly, such as by unreasonably denying your claim, not investigating your claim or failing to negotiate a settlement.
 In cases of Bad Faith, you are entitled to compensation for the damages from your injury claim as well as compensation for any emotional distress the insurer caused you.
 Compensation for your emotional distress is known as punitive damages.

 If your insurer fails to uphold the terms of your policy contract, they are liable for a breach of contract.
 When you sign your insurance policy, you enter a contract with your insurer, and they are responsible for upholding their end of the contract.
 If your injuries qualify as a loss under the terms of your contract, your insurer has a duty to compensate you for your damages.
 If the terms of the contract and claim denial demonstrate that your insurer wrongfully denied your claim, you are entitled to appropriate compensation for your injuries as well as compensation for any damages resulting from the initial claim denial.

 Contact a Personal Injury Lawyer

-Peter Davis Law proudly serves the Paterson, NJ area.
+Peter Davis & Associates proudly serves the Paterson, New Jersey area.
 Contact a professional personal injury lawyer today if you need legal advice or representation.